wkrouse/Bringing-My-OCD/README.md

                                                         Features

-* Renames the final page number button to 'Last' in the top and bottom navigation bars, only effective when multiple navigation buttons are present.
+* Renames the final page number button to 'Last' in the top and bottom navigation bars.
+It's  only effective when multiple navigation buttons are present.
 Note: This feature will take a moment to load.
 This feature works on Questionable Questing.
 * Removes remaining reply count from the bottom of the page.
 This feature works on Questionable Questing.
 * Removes the Threadmark counts from the thread heading on the first page
 * When looking at the threads created by an user, it removes the total reply count